camilalourencos/camila-lourenco-tictactoe/NOTES.md

 - Refactor first test of Board creation - no longer needed✅

 # Podmodoro 2 🍅:
+- Should return first row length as 3✅

 # Domain:
 - There are 2 players